The war at home: Second World War shipwrecks in Australian waters

 - HMAS Patricia Cam

 - Japanese submarine I-124

-- National Archives of Australia Fact sheets - World War II
+- National Archives of Australia, Fact sheets on defence and war service records

 - The sinking of the Wollongbar II - Australians at War